What Is THCV?

 How does THCV Compare to THC?

-Remember earlier that when a cannabinoid interacts with the ECS, it can bind with either CB1 or CB2 receptors and have either an agonistic (activating) or antagonistic (deactivating) effect.
-When THC enters the human body, it is highly adept at bonding with and activating CB1 receptors.
-It is this powerful agonistic relationship with the CB1 receptors that give THC its psychoactive effects or mind-altering qualities.
-In other words, this is how THC gets you high.
-CB1 receptors also regulate appetite, so by activating them THC also increases appetite which is why it gives so many people the munchies.
+Recall from earlier that when a cannabinoid interacts with the ECS, it can bind with either CB1 or CB2 receptors and have either an agonistic (activating) or antagonistic (deactivating) effect.
+THC is highly adept at bonding with and activating CB1 receptors, so it is known as a CB1 receptor agonist.

 What are the Benefits of THCV?

 Because of its antagonistic effect on CB1 receptors, THCV has a variety of benefits that we don’t often find in other cannabinoids.
-It’s these effects that have led some to give THCV such nicknames as “diet weed” and “weederall”.
+It’s these effects that have led some to give THCV such nicknames as “diet weed” and “weederall.”
 Let’s take a closer look at those benefits and the studies behind them.

 Appetite Suppression

 According to a study done in 2009, regular dosing of THCV may reduce food intake and weight gain.
+Scientists are optimistic about the utility of THCV in the management of obesity and diabetes.

 Glucose Intolerance